ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 ### Why should I add hardware acceleration?

-Whether the application developer uses mbed TLS as a cryptographic library or uses it as a TLS stack, they will end up with time-consuming cryptographic routines in their application that will heavily impact response time.
-The platform that reduces this adverse effect will have an edge over platforms that do not (or do so to a lesser extent).
+Whether the application developer uses mbed TLS as a cryptographic library or uses it as a TLS stack, cryptographic operations can be expensive in time and can impact the overall performance of application software.
+To improve performance of cryptographic operations, hardware accelerators can be used.
+Clearly, this improves overall performance and response time as well.

 You may want to add hardware acceleration in the following cases:

-- You can accelerate parts significantly with optimised assembly code.

-- Your processor has special instructions capable of accelerating cryptographic operations.
+- Your processor has special instructions capable of accelerating cryptographic operations, and you can accelerate parts significantly with optimised assembly code.

 - Your processor has access to a co-processor with cryptographic acceleration capabilities.